Confluence laws and Hopf-Borel type theorem for operads: Abstract

 \section{Abstract}

 In 2008, Loday shed light on the existence of Hopf-Borel theorems for operads.
 Using the vocabulary of category theory, Livernet, Mesablishvili and Wisbauer extended such theorems to monads.
-In both cases, the reasoning was to start from a mixed distributive law and then to prove that it induces an isomorphism of species to finally get a rigidity theorem.
-Our reasoning goes here backward: we prove that from an isomorphism of species one can get what we called a confluence law, which generalises mixed distributive laws, and that it is enough to obtain a rigidity theorem.
+In both cases, the reasoning was to start from a mixed distributive law and then to prove that it induces an isomorphism of $\mathfrak{S}$-modules to finally get a rigidity theorem.
+Our reasoning goes here backward: we prove that from an isomorphism of$\mathfrak{S}$-modules one can get what we called a confluence law, which generalises mixed distributive laws, and that it is enough to obtain a rigidity theorem.
 This enables us to show that for any operads $\mathcal{P}$ and $\mathcal{Q}$ having the same underlying $\mathfrak{S}$-module, there exists a confluence law $\alpha$ such that any conilpotent $\mathcal{P}$ co$\mathcal{Q}$-bialgebra satisfying $\alpha$ is free and cofree over its primitive elements.
-Our reasoning permits us to generate many new examples, while recovering the known ones by considering dual relations.
+Our reasoning permits us to generate many new examples.